Employers and Universities: Work with us?

 You could be living in uni digs for three years, although many universities expect students to move into private accommodation in their second year.
 This means you need to be comfortable with your room and any shared facilities you’ll need to use, such as the kitchen and bathroom.
 If you’re not willing to share a loo, you need to find out whether it’s actually possible to have a private bathroom.

 You should also make sure heating and insulation is adequate to keep you warm in the winter and cool in the summer.
-Nothing is less conducive to study that being too cold or too hot!
+Nothing makes it harder to study than being too cold or too hot!

 Staff